 - Properties and/or assets to be acquired which are classified as core assets as prescribed in the notification of The Capital Market Supervisory Board must be ready for profit making with offering (if any) for each issuance including borrowing amounts (if any).
 FTREIT may make investment in projects under construction where the total value of investment amount for acquisition and development of the property until ready for assets of FTREIT (after offering of units) and FTREIT must be able to prove that there is sufficient working capital for such development without affecting the survival of the Trust;

-- Properties to be acquired must have minimum aggregate value of 500 million Baht for the first-time investment in core assets;
+- Properties to be acquired must have minimum aggregate value of TH 500 million for the first-time investment in core assets;

 - FTREIT must hold shares in such company in a ratio as prescribed in the notification of the Securities and Exchange Commission or The Capital Market Supervisory Board;